Unryū Kyūkichi: Early life and career

 He was born Shiozuka Kyūkichi (塩塚 久吉) in Yanagawa, Fukuoka, but would later change his name to Satō Kitarō (佐藤 喜太郎).
 He lost his parents and grandmother in 1833 and had to work to help his three younger siblings.
 In 1841, a group from Edo-sumo, led by Oitekaze (an active ōzeki who was also a stablemaster), made a tour in Kyūshū to distract people after a period of famine.
 They went around and spotted the young man during an amateur tournament.
 Kyūkichi was reluctant to step into the ring, but Oitekaze was stunned by his ability to easily take over his opponents.
 He made his debut in by joining the Jinmaku stable in Osaka-sumo in the summer of 1845.
 He was given the shikona, or ring name, of Unryū Kyūkichi (雲龍 久吉) and never changed it.
-He later after moved to Edo in 1847, after being recruited by Edo-sumo ōzeki Oitekaze Kitaro.
+He later after moved to Edo in 1847, after being recruited by Edo-sumo ōzeki Oitekaze Kitarō.
 There, he wrestled for the Yanagawa Domain and was promoted to the top makuuchi division in February 1852.
 He was a very good fighter, but at that time, the position in the ranking was closer to a preferential treatment, so he did not receive promotions along his good performances.
 He won the equivalent of four consecutive tournaments.
 His wrestling is said to have been cautious and subdued.
 On the occasion of Matthew C. Perry's visit to Japan, he had an opportunity to display his wrestling prowess in a tournament Perry and his military advisors attended.